Ohio Alcohol Laws for Minors, Servers, and Bartenders

 Generally, it’s illegal under Ohio liquor laws for a person under 21 years old to purchase or try to purchase alcohol.
 Doing so using a fake ID is a punishable offense.

-As of 2021, House Bill 674 now allows the delivery of distilled spirits and liquor on any day of the week, on the sole condition that the beverage be sold and delivered in its original package or container.
-The person who will be receiving the delivery should be able to prove that they are 21 years or older.
+As of 2021, House Bill 674 now allows the delivery of distilled spirits and liquor on any day of the week, provided the beverage is sold and delivered in its original package or container.
+The person receiving the delivery should be able to prove that they are 21 years or older.

 Ohio liquor laws prohibit businesses from selling alcohol to individuals under 21.
 They are also not allowed to give out free celebratory drinks.

-Businesses can sell alcohol between 5:30 am to 2:30 am from Mondays to Saturdays.
-Sunday sales heavily depend on the location but with a special permit, alcohol may be sold from 10 pm to 1 am.
+Businesses can sell alcohol between 5:30 a.m. and 2:30 a.m.
+Monday through Saturday.
+Sunday sales depend heavily on the location, but with a special permit, alcohol may be sold from 10 p.m. to 1 a.m.

-Regardless, the law permits 18-year-olds to sell beer, spirits, wine and other alcoholic beverages as long as they are in sealed containers.
-To be able to serve alcohol, you must at least be 19 years of age, and if you’re looking to be employed as a bartender, you must first be of drinking age (21 or older).
+Regardless, the law permits 18-year-olds to sell beer, spirits, wine, and other alcoholic beverages as long as they are in sealed containers.
+To serve alcohol, you must be at least 19 years old, and if you’re looking to be employed as a bartender, you must first be of drinking age (21 or older).

-Many liquor permit holders in the state of Ohio may still require their staff to take and pass the Ohio Safe Alcohol Sales Training, also known as the Ohio Alcohol Server Knowledge (ASK) Program.
-This short course teaches trainees about the state laws concerning alcohol sale and consumption.
-It also equips staff with the knowledge necessary to cushion themselves and the business from liability.
+Many liquor permit holders in Ohio may still require their staff to take and pass the Ohio Safe Alcohol Sales Training, also known as the Ohio Alcohol Server Knowledge (ASK) Program.
+This short course teaches trainees about the state laws concerning alcohol sales and consumption and equips staff with the knowledge necessary to protect themselves and the business from liability.

-If you’re looking to acquire your seller server permit or bartending license in Ohio, do so with a reputable, state-recognized course provider.
+If you want to acquire your seller server permit or bartending license in Ohio, do so with a reputable, state-recognized course provider.
 Serving Alcohol offers training using standards set by the Ohio Liquor Control Commission.
 All the courses are available online and can be completed in just a few hours using your phone, tablet, or computer.
 Your certificate will be issued to you immediately after completion.

 If you’re ready to take the next step, check out the Ohio alcohol certification course and get certified today!